Physical Signatures of Fermion-Coupled Axion Dark Matter: Electromagnetic Signals

-In \Fig{projection_ferrite}, we show the experimental sensitivity for various noise benchmarks.
-The first two are listed in Table~\ref{tab:noise} and assume a total noise temperature $T_n = T + T_\text{amp}$, where $T$ is the temperature of the layers and $T_\text{amp}$ is the effective noise temperature of the amplifier.
-These are shown as the lines labeled ``HEMT" and ``SQL" in \Fig{projection_ferrite} and correspond to using either a HEMT amplifier (based on manufacturer datasheets~\cite{lownoise}) or standard quantum limited amplification, respectively.
 For concreteness, we set a sensitivity threshold by taking $\text{SNR} = 2$, though we note that this does not have a definite statistical interpretation, as various $\order{1}$ factors have been dropped throughout our analysis.
 Finally, the dashed line labeled ``Single Photon" indicates a theoretical upper limit on sensitivity; it shows axion couplings for which $P_{\text{sig}} \, t_{\text{int}} = m_a$, corresponding to an average of a single photon emitted within the integration time~\cite{Ioannisian:2017srr}.

 To illustrate the effect of the multilayer geometry, we can compare the photon power absorption rate $P_{\text{sig}}$ in an optimized multilayer to the magnon power absorption rate $P_{\text{mag}}$ in a uniform medium.
 As shown in \Sec{abs_classical} and \App{Ohms}, $P_{\text{mag}}$ is maximized when $\w_B = m_a$.
 When normalized to the same volume $V$ of material, we have \be \frac{P_{\text{mag}}}{P_{\text{sig}}} = \frac{2 \, Q \, \w_M \, L}{(N \, \FF_-)^2} ~. \ee For a setup employing direct readout of magnons, the sensitivity bandwidth is simply the ferromagnetic linewidth $\Delta \w_s \simeq m_a/Q$, which fixes the integration time as $t_{\text{int}}^{\text{mag}} = t_e / Q$.
 Setting $P_{\text{mag}} \, t_{\text{int}}^{\text{mag}} = m_a$ gives the line labeled as ``Single Magnon'' in \Fig{projection_ferrite}.
 This represents the strongest possible sensitivity of an experiment of equal volume but trivial bulk geometry.
 The fact that the single magnon sensitivity is weaker than the single photon sensitivity shows that the magnon-polariton mode in an optimized multilayer effectively couples more strongly to the axion field than an infinite-medium magnon mode.
 Moreover, since these magnon-polaritons propagate out of the multilayer in the form of electromagnetic radiation, it is much easier to detect them precisely.